-Note: If you're using FileZilla -- these instructions will vary if you use a different FTP client).
-Once you've dragged-and-dropped your files into the directory, you should search your website's URL to double-check they now appear online.
+Note: If you're using FileZilla, these instructions will vary if you use a different FTP client.
+Once you've dragged and dropped your files into the directory, you should search your website's URL to double-check they now appear online.

 If you're in your FTP server and don't see the httpdocs directory, you can create a file within the directory with this title, which could also solve the issue.

 4. Deactivate and reactivate your plugins.

 If you suspect one of your plugins is responsible for the 403 forbidden error, temporarily deactivate all of your plugins.